 Here’s a list of the most popular theatres in London’s West End.
 We also have a guide to current theatre shows playing in London.
-You can also search for theatre shows today, shows tomorrow and next weekend.
-Or search for theatre shows in November, December and January.
+You can also search for theatre shows today, shows tomorrow and this weekend.
+Or search for theatre shows in January, February and March.

 A theatre has stood on this site for over 200 years.
 The Adelphi has an art deco interior, seats around 1,500 people, and is good for musicals and comedies.